Saving Data to a Text File

-This guide will show you how to use StreamWriter and StreamReader to save and retrieve data. text
+This guide will show you how to use StreamWriter and StreamReader to save and retrieve data.

 Step 1: Add the required library